-Upset stomach, vomiting, or diarrhea
+Nausea, vomiting, or diarrhea

 A child with hepatitis A can spread the virus to others, even before symptoms appear.
-He or she can continue to spread the virus for a few days after symptoms start.
-Here are some precautions you can take to prevent HAV from spreading:
+He or she can still spread the virus for a few days after symptoms start.
+Keep your sick child home from school or daycare until symptoms are gone.

 In rare cases, hepatitis A can lead to a serious infection and liver failure.
 If a child has another liver problem, hepatitis A could make it worse.
 In most cases, though, hepatitis A does not cause any lasting problems in children.

-Has swelling in the hands, arms, feet, ankles, abdomen, or face
+Swelling in the hands, arms, feet, ankles, abdomen, or face

-Bleeds from the nose, mouth, or rectum, or has bloody stools
+Bleeding from the nose, mouth, or rectum

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.